-This method of money transfer is similar to the interbank transfer only that the MTO comes in between to allow you to move the money faster and cheaper to the recipient’s bank.
+This method of money transfer is similar to the interbank transfer except that an MTO comes in between to allow you to move the money faster and cheaper to the recipient’s bank.

 Most MTOs have partnered with banks in the Phillippines to offer this service.
 For example, WorldRemit allows you to send to banks such as BDO Private Bank, Metrobank, Philippine National Bank, Land Bank of the Philippines, and Bank of the Philippine Islands.

 Xoom has nine banks on its payout network.
 It also partners with stores such as Palawan Pawnshop and the SM Store.

 When you send money using this method, your loved ones can pick the transfer up as cash at the nearest location.
 Xoom, MoneyGram, and Western Union have 10,000+ cash pickup locations across the Philippines.
 Most of these locations operate 24/7.

 Cash pickups are almost instant, especially when you pay for the transfer using a debit or credit card.

 Providers like MoneyGram and WorldRemit have partnered with GCash, a leading e-wallet company in the Philippines with a customer base of more than 20 million users and 63,000 partner merchants.